myurasov/NodeAppStrap/README.md

 ## Deployment to Remote Server

-* Create a RSA keypair
+* Create an RSA keypair
 * Place __production-remote.id_rsa__ in __dev/scripts/__
 * Add corresponding __*.id_rsa.pub__ file to the list of authorized keys
 * Install __forever__ on the server: `npm -g install forever`